1077_HP

 The original is lost and the document survives in two manuscript traditions:

 B = Venice, Archivio di Stato di Venezia, Miscellanea atti diplomatici e privati, busta 7, doc.
-243; a notarial copy from 1286; the copy was once in the archive in Vienna, but it was subsequently transferred to Venice; the MGH editors, who believed the charter to be lost, used two modern transcriptions of this copy made by Wilhelm Wattenbach and Georg Friedrich Pertz.
+243; a vidimus from March 14, 1286, made by Beltram Papa of Milan and authenticated by two other notaries; the copy was once in the archive in Vienna, but it was subsequently transferred to Venice; the MGH editors, who believed the charter to be lost, used two modern transcriptions of this copy made by Wilhelm Wattenbach and Georg Friedrich Pertz; the copy features the following title:

 C = Poreč, Biskupijski arhiv u Poreču, Porečka biskupija (Diocesis Parentina), Iurium episcopalium liber I, fols.
 20v-21r; late 15th- or early 16th-century copy (of B?) under the following heading: Henricus rex donat et dotat ecclesiam Parentinam confirmandum privilegium Otthonis secundi.